Park in the car park behind the town hall in St-Dolay.

 (4) At the edge of the woods, ignore the path that branches off to the left (it is a dead end that only leads to a field) and continue to the next embankment.
 Turn left onto the old right-of-way, clearly marked by two large embankments, and start the descent.

-(6) Take the path on the right, just after a materials depot, go around a pond, and follow the trail through the woods.
+(6) Take the path on the right, just after a building materials depot, go around a pond, and follow the trail through the woods.
 After a beautiful hilly stretch, it joins the RD34 near the bridge that crosses the Moulin Neuf stream.

 (7) At the road, do not cross or follow it, but head towards the left bank of the stream and follow it closely at first, then from the top of the hill afterwards.
-The path makes an almost complete circular loop, but before closing it, turn right to go back up towards the road.
+The path forms an almost complete circular loop, but before closing it, turn right to go back up towards the road.

 (8) Turn right to reach a crossroads with a beautiful cross and ignore the road on the left.

-(9) Turn left onto the gravel path that goes up towards the water treatment plant (here, reeds are used to purify wastewater), follow it, turn right twice before reaching the village of Temple.
+(9) Turn left onto the gravel path that goes up towards the water treatment plant (here, reeds are used to purify the wastewater), follow it, turn right twice before reaching the village of Temple.
 On the way, you can't miss the huge hollow oak tree overlooking the path.

 (10) In the village, turn left to walk up the row of houses.